There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 - Make an offer

 He will encounter many options that address his needs.
-In marketing speak, Henry has entered the Consideration Stage of the buyer’s journey.
-He is actively researching, gaining a deeper understanding, comparing options, and being influenced by marketing messages.
+In marketing speak, Henry has entered the Consideration Stage of the buyer’s journey, also known as the consideration phase.
+He is actively researching, gaining a deeper understanding, comparing options, and being influenced by marketing messages, often nurtured through lead magnets, funnels, and email automation.

-Maybe Henry will learn enough to have the confidence to buy a new lawnmower online.
-Or maybe he will take his newfound knowledge of the options on a trip to the local Home Depot or Ace Hardware store to look at the options and gain some personal experience with them.
+Maybe Henry will learn enough to have the confidence to buy a new lawnmower online, influenced by well-structured e-commerce paid search campaigns.
+Or maybe, as customers engage with videos, reviews, or in-store displays while evaluating options, he will take his newfound knowledge of the options on a trip to the local Home Depot or Ace Hardware store to look at the options and gain some personal experience with them.
 If he decides to take a trip to look at alternatives, he will be influenced by sales representatives at these stores.

 The Search phase can be very short - sometimes only minutes if the persona finds a suitable solution and is convinced that they have found an answer they are confident in.
 Or, it could last for days, weeks, or even months.
 The length of the Search phase is driven by: